 At this senior stage, I consider time my most valued commodity.
 From this, sometimes I find it difficult agreeing to do that which I consider to be a waste of time.
 I can do absolutely nothing and enjoy it immensely if I find value in it.
-As one example, I find sitting on a beach and contemplating/meditating the universe to be medicinal, and could do it to the extent it seems ad nauseam to others.
+As one example, I find sitting on a beach and contemplating the universe to be medicinal, and could do it to the extent it seems ad nauseam to others.
 It doesn't mean that I have to do this.
 It is just an example of how I value time.
 I will also never be possessive of your time.
 To the extent you could be happy coming and going, and doing the things you value without the need to have me by your side, this would make us that much more compatible, and strengthen our already strong relationship.

 I am in love with, and awestruck by, the creative mind and the creative and collaborative process!
 Filmmakers, composers, musicians, actors, artists, writers, dancers, photographers, designers, engineers, scientists, philosophers, poets, comedians, and all who I have left off of this list, fill our world with bold and vivid colors!
 Educated and creative minds are gifts given to us which we should appreciate greatly and never take for granted.
 I am definitely a sapiophile!